Skip to content

 The idea of horsepower is pretty old, although it’s been revised and updated as we’ve learned more about how engines function.
 Nowadays, the term generally refers to a unit or power output for a machine in terms that are equivalent to work done over time, not distance (as you might expect).

-It means they’re converting from foot-pounds per second into metric units like watts.
-It also doesn’t describe what happens inside the engine, which can be anything from pushing pistons with air pressure coming out at different rates—then going in, to generating electricity through thermodynamic processes using fuel combustion.
-But when people refer specifically to “horsepower,” they usually mean a measure of thermal energy only.
+They’re converting from foot-pounds per second into metric units like watts.
+It also doesn’t describe what happens inside the engine, which can be anything from pushing pistons with air pressure coming out at different rates to generating electricity through thermodynamic processes using fuel combustion.
+But when people refer specifically to “horsepower,” they usually mean only a measure of thermal energy.

 Common Sealed Pressure Ratings

-Common Sealed Pressure Ratings are used to specify the maximum pressure in pounds per square inch (PSI) that can be exerted on a container without causing leaks or bursting.
+Common Sealed Pressure Ratings specify the maximum pressure in pounds per square inch (PSI) exerted on a container without causing leaks or bursting.
 These ratings also work as an indicator of how well your product will keep its liquid content fresh for more extended periods.
 If you have chosen materials like glass containers with more fragile seals and lids.
-The four most common sealed ratings include 8 PSI, 12 PSI, 16 PSI, 20 psi.
+The four most common sealed ratings include 8 PSI, 12 PSI, 16 PSI, and 20 psi.

-The higher the number is associated with these pressures rates it.
-Usually means that there’s less risk for spills while transporting liquids inside since they’re able to withstand more significant levels of outside force due to their durable construction.
+The higher the number is associated with these pressure rates.
+This usually means there’s less risk for spills while transporting liquids inside since they can withstand more significant outside force due to their durable construction.

 Highest CFM Shop-Vac (Ridged 31693 WD1851 16 Gallon)